Israel-Anaba/Edinburgh-Indian-Start-up-Project/README.md

 * Are there any patterns in the location of a company's headquarters and the amount of funding it receives?
 * Does the number of investors in a company tend to impact the amount of funding it receives?
 * Headquarters: What are the top 5 countries with the highest number of companies in the dataset?
 Which country has the highest funding?

+## Hypothesis
+* Startups in the e-commerce and fintech sectors receive more funding compared to other sectors in India.
+* There is a positive correlation between the stage of development of a company and the amount of funding it receives in India.
+* Companies with a larger number of founders are more likely to receive higher amounts of funding in India.
+* Startups headquartered in major metropolitan areas such as Mumbai, Bangalore, and Delhi are more likely to receive larger amounts of funding in India.
+* The number of investors in a company is positively correlated with the amount of funding it receives in India.

 # Cleaning the data.